 Teens Struggling With Mental Health Issues

-That's natural, but it can frighten parents, and there are some warning signs to look out for in your teen.
-If your teen becomes reclusive, hides in their room, or is engaging in self-harm, you need to seek help for your teen because they’re in danger of harming themselves even further.
-Depression can be a phase, or it can persist past teenage years, and it’s important to keep an eye on it to see if it needs to be treated in a clinical setting.
+It’s natural, but it can frighten parents.
+There are some warning signs to look out for in your teen.
+If your teen begins experimenting with drugs or alcohol, becomes highly anxious, or is engaging in self-harm, you need to seek help for your teen.
+They could be in danger of harming themselves or developing problematic behaviors.
+Depression can be a phase, or it can persist past teenage years.
+It’s important to keep an eye on it to see if they need to be treated in a clinical setting.

-Sometimes, medication can be a game-changer for both teenagers and adults if counseling isn’t enough.
-It’s essential to understand that mental health treatment is helpful including teenagers.
+Sometimes, medication can be a game-changer for both teenagers and adults.
+It’s essential to understand that mental health treatment is effective for everyone, including teenagers.
 Don’t be afraid to reach out for help if your teenager needs some extra support with their mental health.

 Online Therapy for Teens

-Teens are going through so many things.
-They’re dealing with relationships, whether that’s friendships or romantic interests, school, and so on.
+Teens go through many physical, social, educational, and personality changes.
+They’re dealing with new relationships, new rules, harder classes, and even a lack of identity.
 Therapy can help tremendously because it gives the teenager a place to talk about what they’re going through in their lives.
-It can also help parents to see a therapist when their children become teenagers so that they can work through their challenges as a guardian.
+It can also be helpful for parents to see a therapist when their child become a teenager so that they can work through their challenges as a guardian.

 Another great option is to talk through your difficulties in therapy together.
 Online therapy is an excellent place for teenagers to talk through their issues, or for a parent to talk through their problems with their teen.
 Search the network of BetterHelp therapists and find somebody that you can speak to today.